-- -Social, moral, spiritual and cultural diversity are embedded and underpins the curriculum. - -Equality Week celebrates all. - -The Academy's curriculum provides highly positive, memorable experiences and rich opportunities for high quality learning; has a very positive impact on all pupils' behaviour and safety; and contributes very well to pupils' achievement and to their spiritual, moral, social and cultural development. - Forest School programme for all Year 4 children. - -In our Academy we follow a structured programme of assemblies that enable children to understand our Academy Values (Respect, Teamwork, Success, Celebration, Perseverance, Enthusiasm and Independence), British Values, other faiths and provide opportunities to take part in charitable events and national celebrations.
-We ensure that they are well prepared to respect others and contribute to wider society and life in Britain. - -We have developed a British Values Curriculum statement identifying areas of the curriculum where British Values are taught and explored. - -Topics celebrate our values, such as Macbeth in Year 4. - -We have an elected and democratic School Council. - The Academy is a harmonious community where people from different faiths and social backgrounds get on well together and respect differences.
+- -Social, moral, spiritual and cultural diversity are embedded and underpins the curriculum. - -The Academy's curriculum provides highly positive, memorable experiences and rich opportunities for high quality learning; has a very positive impact on all pupils' behaviour and safety; and contributes very well to pupils' achievement and to their spiritual, moral, social and cultural development. - Forest School programme for all Year 4 children. - -In our Academy we follow a structured programme of assemblies that enable children to understand our Academy Values (Respect, Teamwork, Success, Celebration, Perseverance, Enthusiasm and Independence), British Values, other faiths and provide opportunities to take part in charitable events and national celebrations.
+We ensure that they are well prepared to respect others and contribute to wider society and life in Britain. - -We have developed a British Values Curriculum statement identifying areas of the curriculum where British Values are taught and explored. - -We have an elected and democratic School Council. - The Academy is a harmonious community where people from different faiths and social backgrounds get on well together and respect differences.
 The School Council and new PSHCE curriculum provide all pupils with an excellent opportunity to take responsibility and participate in decision-making.
 The outcomes contribute to the quality of teaching, learning and curriculum.
 This process is a valuable part of our ethos.